 \subsection{\sbd Layer for LTLf Guides}

-Once a task plan is generated, we can directly use the hybrid tree search with Gaussian Belief Trees using System~\eqref{eq:system} to attempt to satisfy the task sequence constraints.
+Once a task plan $\taskplan$ is generated, we can directly use the hybrid tree search with GBT on System~\eqref{eq:system} to attempt to satisfy the task sequence constraints, as described above.
 However, a naive method of tree search is computationally inefficient in the absence of a way to guide the search to promising areas of the large search space.
-To address this issue, we take inspiration from \cite{pairet2021} and utilize trajectory biasing, and seek to rapidly find a path that satisfies the task plan.
+To address this issue, we take inspirations from \cite{pairet2021} and utilize trajectory biasing, and seek to rapidly find a path that satisfies the task plan.
 We propose to do this by using a simplified motion model of the system and include approximate belief dynamics (\sbd).
-By simplifying the dynamics of the system while still retaining some belief information, we are able to obtain a calculated trade-off between speed of finding a simplified solution path for guidance and informative guides in the belief space.
+By simplifying the dynamics while still retaining some belief information, we are able to obtain a calculated trade-off between speed of finding a simplified solution path for guidance and informative guides in the belief space.
 Below, we formalize this idea for \sbd.

 First, we create a lower dimensional state space $\tilde{X}$ which is a subspace of the state space $X$ based on the projection $\tilde{x} = Proj(x)$ where $Proj: X \rightarrow \tilde{X}$ maps $x \in X$ to $\tilde{x} \in \tilde{X}$.
 This simplified state space can be arbitrarily chosen, with the only condition being that the new subspace $\tilde{X}$ contains the subspace of all the polytopic regions $\mathcal{P}$, i.e., $p_i \subseteq \tilde{X}$ $\forall p_i \in \mathcal{P}$.
 If the polytopic regions require all dimensions of the state space, \sbd can still be used, albeit with $\tilde{x} = x$.